Dow tumbles 650 points as Trump confirms tariffs on Mexico and Canada will start Tuesday

 “Due to the uncertainty surrounding the tariffs, the stock market has erased the gains from the ‘Trump bump’ following the presidential election and the expected upward pressure on prices is giving investors pause,” said Gustavo Flores-Macias, a professor of government and public policy at Cornell University.

+The import taxes Trump imposed are significant — the largest in US-China history.
+The initial tariffs, which went into effect February 4, set in motion tariffs on $1.4 trillion of imported goods.
+That’s more than triple the $380 billion worth of foreign goods that were hit with tariffs during Trump’s first term, according to estimates from the Tax Foundation.

+Before he became president, Trump pledged a 60% tariff on all Chinese goods, so the tariff level could rise still.

-Commerce Secretary Howard Lutnick said at the press conference that global companies can avoid tariffs if they invest into production in the United States, like TSMC, the Taiwanese chipmaker at the White House on Monday to announce a $100 billion US investment.
+Commerce Secretary Howard Lutnick said at the press conference about tariffs on Canada and Mexico that global companies can avoid tariffs if they invest into production in the United States, like TSMC, the Taiwanese chipmaker at the White House on Monday to announce a $100 billion US investment.

 Trump’s tariffs will raise prices of imported goods, which could boost demand for goods produced in the US, according to analysts at Goldman Sachs.
 But they also noted that tariffs will have negative effects on some American businesses.